Souk21/jsfx-lint/README.md

 Default severity: `warning`

-Slider that are bound to a variable can't be accessed using sliderN variables.
+Sliders that are bound to a variable can't be accessed using sliderN variables.

 ```
 slider1:foo=0<0,1,1>Foo